mistersourcerer/blog/about/writting_for_myself.md

 # This is for my future self

-Is pretty safe to assume that the majority of the words in this blog was mainly targeted to a very specific audience: my future self.
+Is pretty safe to assume that the majority of the words in this blog were mainly targeted to a very specific audience: my future self.

 Those are small brain dumps that I can visit in the future and get myself out of LIFE OR DEATH SITUATIONS.